How It Works

 There is no minimum dollar amount required for the contribution in honor of Earth Day; but it should be meaningful to both the business and the nonprofit partner.
 The amount is up to the partners to determine.
 The contribution can be a flat dollar amount, proceeds from a product or service, a percentage of revenue on Earth Day, a match for employee April volunteer hours, etc. Business partner donations are to be made directly to the nonprofit no later than May 10th.

 Nonprofit partners are responsible for vetting and linking up with business partners who value their work, who are committed to achieving sustainability in Oregon (no greenwashing), and who will receive visibility through the campaign.
-Business partners support no more than 3 nonprofits.
-While monetary donations are preferred, one of the three required business partner donations can be in-kind (non-cash).
+Business partners should support no more than 3 nonprofits.
+Monetary donations are preferred, though business partner donations can be in-kind (non-cash) if arranged.

 3